1977 South African Grand Prix: Lap 23 fatal incident

 Pryce was directly behind Stuck's car along the main straight.
-Stuck saw Jansen van Vuuren and moved to the right to avoid both marshals, missing Bill by what journalist David Tremayne, calls "millimetres".
+Stuck saw Jansen van Vuuren and moved to the right to avoid both marshals, missing Bill by what journalist David Tremayne called "millimetres".
 From his position Pryce could not see Jansen van Vuuren and was unable to react as quickly as Stuck had done.
 He struck the teenage marshal at approximately 270 km/h (170 mph).
 Jansen van Vuuren was thrown into the air and landed in front of Zorzi and Bill.
-He died on impact, and his body was badly mutilated by Pryce's car.
+He died on impact, and his body was badly mutilated by Pryce's car - so much so that Vuuren was only identified the following day—by process of elimination—when the race director summoned all the race stewards from the previous day and Vuuren was not among them.
 The fire extinguisher he had been carrying smashed into Pryce's head, before striking the Shadow's roll hoop.
 The force of the impact was such that the extinguisher was thrown up and over the adjacent grandstand.
 It landed in the car park to the rear of the stand, where it hit a parked car and jammed its door shut.

 The impact with the fire extinguisher wrenched Pryce's helmet upward sharply.
 Death was almost certainly instantaneous.
 Pryce's Shadow DN8, now with its driver dead at the wheel, continued at speed down the main straight towards the first corner, called Crowthorne.
 The car left the track to the right, scraping the metal barriers, hitting an entrance for emergency vehicles, and veering back onto the track.
 It then hit 14th-placed Jacques Laffite's Ligier, sending both Pryce and Laffite head-on into the catch fencing and a concrete wall.